Tuan2906/ShareJourneys/README.md

 2. **Create and Share Journeys:** Use the app to create new journeys and share them with others.
 3. **View and Manage Journeys:** Access your journey details and make updates as necessary.
 4. **Receive Notifications:** Get notifications about journey updates and reminders.
+5. **Chat with Users:** Use the chat feature to communicate with other users about journeys in real time.

 ## API Endpoints